Releases are at the core of every project; they help teams organize the delivery of their work and act as a historic reference for future needs.

 Jira releases are good for managing your releases at a project level.
-However, difficulties come when you try to use Jira for release management in multiple projects.
+However, difficulties arise when you try to use Jira for release management across multiple projects.

 Release hierarchy in Jira

-In Jira, you can create many projects, in each of these projects you can create issues.
-To track your issues better Jira offers several options to tag the issues.
-Like, Fix versions (aka Releases), Components, Labels, Epics, Sprints, Custom fields and many more.
+In Jira, you can create many projects, and for each of these projects you can create issues.
+If you want to track your issues better, Jira offers many options to tag the issues; that includes fix versions (aka releases), components, labels, epics, sprints, custom fields and many more.

-- Releases and Components are project-specific and can't be linked to the issues from different projects.
+- Releases and components are project-specific and cannot be linked to the issues from different projects.

-So where is the problem?
+So where's the problem?
 This hierarchy is just way too restrictive for cross-functional teams.

 When the operation gets bigger teams often decide to split into many smaller projects in Jira.
 These projects can represent different teams, clients or parts of the operation.